saikumarb006/Blind-75-Leet-code-Questions-and-and-solutions/README.md

 };
 ```

-**Why it's fast**: Instead of checking all numbers for each element, we use a hash map for instant lookup[41].
+**Why it's fast**: Instead of checking all numbers for each element, we use a hash map for instant lookup.
 - Hash map lookup: O(1) time
 - One pass through array: O(n) time
 - **Key insight**: Trade space for time!